VW plugs in to hybrids with Porsche launches in 2013

-BERLIN Volkswagen will start selling its first plug-in hybrid models next year to sports car lovers as the German automaker plays catch-up with hybrid-vehicle champion Toyota Motor Corp.
+BERLIN Volkswagen (VOWG_p.DE) will start selling its first plug-in hybrid models next year to sports car lovers as the German automaker plays catch-up with hybrid-vehicle champion Toyota Motor Corp (7203.T).

 VW expects growing demand for the fuel-saving technology and will target wealthy buyers with initial launches of plug-in hybrid versions of the Porsche Panamera coupe and the 918 Spyder sports car, VW's electric car chief Rudolf Krebs told Reuters.